 Stone and masonry are virtually maintenance-free which is great news for a homeowner, however, it is not completely maintenance-free.
 Bricks and stone can last over 100 years if it's well kept and the mortar between each brick can last 20-30 years as well, but the weather will ultimately always triumph over your bricks, which is why tuckpointing will need to be done every now and then.
 If you’re seeing your mortar joints cracking, breaking, crumbling, or letting moisture penetrate then it’s time you call a local tuckpointing company to help you with this process.
 Here are five things you should know about this procedure.

 What is tuckpointing?

 Tuckpointing is the process of removing old mortar joints between bricks and reapplying new mortar.
 This is done for several reasons but ultimately it’s for aesthetic purposes and because the existing mortar is crumbling or allowing moisture to penetrate into the brick.
-Depending on the area you need covered, tuckpointing can be an extremely labor intensive project so its best to have the proper tools and the right people for the job.
+Depending on the area you need to be covered, tuckpointing can be an extremely labor intensive project so it's best to have the proper tools and the right people for the job.

 When to tuckpoint

 There are essentially two ways to tell that you might need tuckpointing work done to your home, either you can visually see that your existing mortar is deteriorating - cracking, flaking, chipping, breaking, etc, or you can do a quick key test.
 The key test is extremely simple and involves you scraping your key on the mortar.
 If you see mortar dust blowing as your rub your key along the joints then it’s a clear sign that you should consider getting brick work done, however, if you don’t see any dust then you likely don’t have to be concerned about it at the moment.

 Why should I tuckpoint?